2018 Hwy 62 Art ToursFrequently Asked Questions

 An exhibit of original work by Open Studio Art Tours artists will be held this year at Gallery 62 in Joshua Tree.
 Each artist is encouraged to submit one original work of art created within the last three years.
 The show is designed to give the visitors the opportunity to view many artists at once prior to making their tour plans.

-There is no entry fee for the show.
-Sales of Collective Show pieces will be handled by Gallery 62 and a 25% sales commission will be taken.
+There is no entry fee for the show and sales will be handled by Gallery 62 staff and a 25% sales commission will be taken.
 This commission goes to covering the cost of running the gallery and the monthly rent.
-The buyer may remove work that is sold during the show and the artist may replace the sold piece.
+If your artwork sells, the buyer may take their purchase and the artist may replace the sold piece.
 It is recommended that the artists have one or two back-up pieces of similar size ready to be used as a replacement.

 Artists will be asked to gallery sit during the month of October.
 Sitting times will be scheduled during Intake.
-We will be utilizing non art tours participant docents during the weekends of the art tours.
+We will be utilizing non art tours participant docents during the Art Tours weekends.

 The Arts Council is a volunteer-based organization that depends on its members.
-There are many tasks that we need help with to make the Tours a success.
+There are many tasks that we need help with to make the Art Tours a success.
 Participating artists are encouraged to volunteer at least a couple of hours to the Arts Council.
 You will be sent an email that lists the many opportunities of where you can help, and we hope you will take time out of your busy schedules to become involved by helping in the tour.
-Possibilities range from stuffing envelopes, manning tables and/or hosting at our special events, distributing promotional material, helping applicants with their photo images, etc.
+Possibilities range from stuffing envelopes, manning tables and/or hosting at our special events, distributing promotional material, sharp eyes for proofreading, and catalog distribution.

 After Event Artist Survey

-Participating artists are requested to complete an online survey with information regarding their sales dollars and the number and makeup of their clientele.
-All information is anonymous and confidential and is used to assess the economic and cultural impact of the Hwy 62 Open Studio Art Tours on region.
-The survey is also an opportunity for us to receive valuable feedback on your experience as a participating artist.
+How do we continue to improve the Art Tours?
+By listening to you.
+Participating artists are requested to complete an online survey with information regarding their sales dollars, number of visitors, what your visitors had to say about the Art Tours.
+All information is anonymous and confidential.
+It is used to assess the economic and cultural impact Hwy 62 Open Studio Art Tours has on the communities.
+The survey is an opportunity for you to voice valuable feedback on your Art Tours experience.